vernjan/owasp-juice-shop/level3.md

 ## CAPTCHA Bypass
 _Submit 10 or more customer feedbacks within 10 seconds._

-CAPTCHA is broken, the computation result is bound to `captchaId`.
+CAPTCHA is broken.
+The computation result is bound to `captchaId`.
-We can simply bypass it by sending the same id over and over again.
+We can simply bypass it by sending the same id and the same result over and over again.

-This small Bash script sends the request 10 times:
+Bash script to send the request 10 times:
 ```
 BEARER='eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9. ..'
 for i in {1..10}